Haschtl/RealTimeOpenControl/docs/SCRIPT.rst

 In general, you write a Python script like any other, you can import libraries, etc. However, you should pay attention to performance.

-RTOC provides an own library for scripts: :mod:`RTOC.RTLogger.scriptLibrary`
+RTOC provides an own library for scripts: :mod:`.RTLogger.scriptLibrary`

 There are three places, where custom scripting is possible.